Woocommerce

 If you have unique URLs like this, you can extend the WooCommerce plugin to support WPML.

-Copy Store #
+Copy store #

-The easiest way to implement Clerk.io in multiple domains in standard setups is by creating a separate Store for each domain in my.clerk.io.
-This way, you can separate products, sales, currencies etc. to keep track of each domain.
+The easiest way to implement Clerk in multiple domains in standard setups is by creating a separate Store for each domain in my.clerk.io.

-After you are done with the initial setup, click on the upper left side corner of the side-menu and then click "+ Add new store" the last option of the scroll down list (generally under you the existing store(s) and your company name).
+After you are done with the initial setup, click on the upper left side corner of the side-menu and then click "+ Add new store" the last option of the scroll down list (generally under the existing store(s) and your company name).

 On the Add New Store page, fill in the details of your webshop, and choose your main Store from the Copy Content From Existing Store dropdown, then click Add Store: